Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Discussion

 \section{Discussion}

-We can understand all features in the spectrum shown in Fig.~\ref{FFT2D} by considering each of the diagrams in Fig.~\ref{Diag} that represent the various contributions of $A_d$ and $A_q$ that enter in the third order optical response.
-The static THG signal proportional to $A_d^3$ has to be independent of $\Delta t$ and therefore falls onto the vertical line $\omega_{\Delta t}=0$ in the 2D spectrum $j(\omega,\omega_{\Delta t})$.
-This is represented by the diagram Fig.~\ref{Diag}$(a)$, where only the driving field acts on the condensate, and the current spectrum can be described as a function of real-time evolution as in Fig.~\ref{staticHHG}.
+We can understand all features in the spectrum shown in Fig.~\ref{FFT2D} by considering each of the diagrams in Fig.~\ref{Diag} that represent the induced current expanded to third order in various combinations of powers of $A_d$ and $A_q$.
+The equilibrium THG signal proportional to $A_d^3$ has to be independent of $\Delta t$ and therefore falls onto the vertical line $\omega_{\Delta t}=0$ in the 2D spectrum $j(\omega,\omega_{\Delta t})$.
+This is represented by the diagram Fig.~\ref{Diag}$(c)$, where only the driving field acts on the condensate, and the current spectrum can be described as a function of real-time evolution as in Fig.~\ref{staticHHG}.
 Interestingly, we also notice that in addition to the aforementioned fundamental and third harmonic, a shoulder peak of the third harmonic at a frequency $\omega_d + 2 \Delta$ appears when the driving pulse is asymmetric and not Gaussian-shaped (see Appendix \ref{AppGauss} for the data with the symmetric envelope).
-This is the direct consequence of the effective quench induced by the driving, which launches free Higgs oscillations alongside the quasiparticles' contribution and enhance the intensity of the nonlinear susceptibility at $\omega_H = 2 \Delta$ \cite{PhysRevB.92.064508,schwarz2020theory,wang2021transient}.
+This is the direct consequence of the effective quench induced by the driving, which launches free Higgs oscillations alongside the quasiparticle contribution and enhances the intensity of the nonlinear susceptibility at $\omega_H = 2 \Delta$ \cite{PhysRevB.92.064508,schwarz2020theory,wang2021transient}.
 In principle, a THG experiment for a single temperature would suffice to identify the collective mode resonance.
-However, this approach strictly relies on the condition $2\Delta \approx 2\omega_d$ and is specific to the asymmetric pulse shape \cite{wang2021transient}. \\ The processes described by diagrams $(b)-(f)$ in Fig.~\ref{Diag}, which involve at least one photon of the quench, are responsible for the signals along diagonal lines $\omega = \pm n \Omega - \omega_{\Delta t}$ with $n \in \{0,\pm1,\pm2\}$.
+However, this approach strictly relies on the condition $2\Delta \approx 2\omega_d$ and is specific to the asymmetric pulse shape \cite{wang2021transient} (See also Appendix~\ref{AppGauss}). \\ The processes described by diagrams (a,b,d-f) in Fig.~\ref{Diag}, which involve at least one photon of the quench, are responsible for the signals along diagonal lines $\omega = \pm n \omega_d - \omega_{\Delta t}$ with $n \in \{0,\pm1,\pm2\}$.
 The spectral window in which these lines can be observed are related to the bandwidth of the quench pulse.
 Here, we differentiate between even and odd $n$.
-Odd diagonal lines show a peak at $\omega_{\Delta t}=-2\Delta$ and even diagonals are peaked at $\omega_{\Delta t}=\Omega -2\Delta$.
+Odd diagonal lines show a peak at $\omega_{\Delta t}=-2\Delta$ and even diagonals are peaked at $\omega_{\Delta t}=\omega_d -2\Delta$.
 This is expected from Eq.~\eqref{eqn:diagonal-lines-current} since the susceptibility $\chi_{\rho\rho}$ is peaked at $2\Delta$ for the modelled single-band superconductor.
-From Eq.~\ref{eqn:diagonal-lines-current}, we would additionally expect a peak at $\omega_{\Delta t}=-\Omega -2\Delta$ for the line at $n=-2$.
-However, while the diagonal $n=-2$ line in principal is present, its spectral weight is negligibly small within the corresponding frequency range.
+From Eq.~\ref{eqn:diagonal-lines-current}, we would additionally expect a peak at $\omega_{\Delta t}=-\omega_d -2\Delta$ for the line at $n=-2$.
+However, while the diagonal $n=-2$ line in principle is present, its spectral weight is negligibly small within the corresponding frequency range.
 Note that diagonal lines at $\pm n$ are related by frequency inversion $j(\omega,\omega_{\Delta t})=j(-\omega,-\omega_{\Delta t})$.

 By inspecting the 2D spectrum in Fig.~\ref{FFT2D}, it is now straightforward to extract the resonances of the nonlinear susceptibility $\chi_{\rho\rho}$.
 In our case, we observe the four peaks on the diagonal lines from which we extract the value $2\Delta$.
 If the superconducting condensate supports additional collective modes that nonlinearly couple in the electromagnetic response, their mode frequencies can be readily extracted as well.